 In May 2021, the Company granted 11,635 RSUs under the 2012 Equity Incentive Plan at a fair value of \$14.61 per share to existing Class A unit holders.
 These RSUs will vest and settle in the form of Class A shares of SLP.
-One third of the RSUs granted vest and settle on each of the first, second and third anniversaries of the grant date.
+The RSUs will vest and settle on the third anniversary of the grant date..

 In August 2021, the Company granted 1,827 RSUs under the 2012 Equity Incentive Plan at a fair value of \$15.96 per share to an existing Class A unit holder.
 These RSUs will vest and settle in the form of Class A shares of SLP.
-The RSUs vest and settle on the third anniversary of the grant date.
+The RSUs will vest and settle on the third anniversary of the grant date.

 In May 2022, the Company granted 10,270 RSUs under the 2012 Equity Incentive Plan at a fair value of \$21.42 per share to existing Class A unit holders.
 These RSUs will vest and settle in the form of Class A shares of SLP.
-The RSUs vest and settle on the third anniversary of the grant date.
+The RSUs will vest and settle on the third anniversary of the grant date.